ml-tooling/universal-build/README.md

 ### Build Script CLI

-Any build script that utilizes the `build_utils.get_sanitized_arguments()` method to parse the CLI arguments can be executed with the following options:
+Any build script that utilizes the `build_utils.parse_arguments()` method to parse the CLI arguments can be executed with the following options:

 ```bash
 python build.py [OPTIONS]